reednel/pages/src/content/blog/love.md

 **Limbic Resonance** is a process by which one can tune into another’s emotional state, and physiologically empathize.
 It affects us with varying degrees of subtlety.
 Consider **Mood Contagion**, for example.
 When you see some stranger laughing, it might brighten you up a bit.
 But when your best friend or significant other is laughing, it can be hard not to laugh with them.
 The authors argue that this is part of what gives concerts and movie theaters a special feel.
 It’s not just the big screen and the sound system, it’s everyone in the same room sharing in an emotion together.

-> "A symphony of mutual exchange and internal adaptation whereby two mammals become attuned to each other’s inner states.
+> A symphony of mutual exchange and internal adaptation whereby two mammals become attuned to each other’s inner states.
 It is limbic resonance that makes looking into the face of another emotionally responsive creature a multi-layered experience.
-Instead of seeing a pair of eyes as two bespeckled buttons, when we look into the ocular portals to a limbic brain our vision goes deep: the sensations multiply...When we meet the gaze of another, two nervous systems achieve a palpable and intimate apposition."
+Instead of seeing a pair of eyes as two bespeckled buttons, when we look into the ocular portals to a limbic brain our vision goes deep: the sensations multiply...When we meet the gaze of another, two nervous systems achieve a palpable and intimate apposition.

 **Limbic Regulation** is the process of changing another’s physiology and vice versa.
 There are thousands of physiological parameters, (i.e. blood pressure, immune function, oxygen, sugar, hormone levels).
 And contrary to prevailing belief, there's evidence that many of these systems are on open loops.